 In the current management plan the park pledged to meet national zoning standards by or before 2015.
 A change in locations where generators are permitted is required to become zone-compliant.

-Locations where generators will be permitted:
+Locations where generators are now permitted:

 - Central Grenadier

 - Hill Island